Your Complete Guide to Yoga Insurance

-What is yoga insurance?
+What is Yoga Insurance?

 Despite a yoga instructor’s best efforts to teach safe yoga practices, injuries do happen.
 Students sometimes push themselves beyond their limits, fail to communicate medical conditions, or practice postures incorrectly.

-With over 5,000 yoga-related emergency room visits each year and possibly even more doctor’s visits, injuries happen more often than we’re aware of.
+With more than 5,000 yoga-related emergency room visits each year and possibly even more doctor’s visits, injuries happen more often than we’re aware of.
 Lawsuits are expensive and yoga insurance protects you against claims regarding unexpected yoga accidents and occurrences that come along with teaching even if you’re not at fault.

 While these situations don’t arise often, they can be financially devastating without the backing of a solid insurance plan.

 Yoga insurance is different from sports and personal liability insurance policies, many of which don’t actually cover yoga.
 Even yoga-specific policies may have exclusions, it’s important to find an insurance policy like beYogi's plan that will cover the different styles of yoga along with other modalities.

 With thousands of students each month, studio owners must protect themselves against unfortunate injury claims.

 While most studios do carry insurance, yoga teachers shouldn’t assume that it means they’re covered.
 Many studios require teachers to carry their own individual policies.